Northern Latitudinal Railway: History

 In March 2016, the construction of second tracks on the Tobolsk–Surgut–Korotchaevo section of the Sverdlovsk railway was proposed for the following year.
 On October 19, 2016, Russian Railways and the YNAO government signed an agreement for the NLR's construction.

-On May 11, 2018, Transport Minister M. Sokolov, Russian Railways director general Oleg Belozerov and YNAO head D. Kobylkin laid a time capsule in honor of the start of construction of a bridge across the Ob River, the first key part of the NLR.
+On May 11, 2018, Transport Minister Maksim Sokolov, Russian Railways director general Oleg Belozyorov and YNAO head D. Kobylkin laid a time capsule in honour of the start of construction of a bridge across the Ob River, the first key part of the NLR.
 Belozerov said, "Today we not only give a symbolic start to the construction of a bridge across the Ob, but we are also opening a new stage in the history of the development of Russian transport infrastructure ...
 The Northern Latitudinal Railway will change the picture of transportation in the whole country".